am-fine/PythonCalculatorProject/README.md

 ```
 2. **Install Dependencies:**

-The calculator requires the module PySide6 to run, to install it, navigate inside the project folder:
+The calculator requires some modules to run, to install them, navigate inside the project folder:
 ```bash
 cd PythonCalculatorProject
 ```